HyperviewHQ/hyperview_docs/documentation/product/asset-tracker/topics/assettracker-hardware.md

 #### Rack Door Sensors

-Rack door sensors can be attached Expansion Hubs.
+Rack door sensors can be attached to Expansion Hubs.
 The C60 Expansion Hub can have a single door sensor.
-The C68 Expansion Hub can have a dual door sensor.
+The C68 Expansion Hub can support a dual-door sensor.
 Please note that the gateway must have the appropriate firmware to support the sensors.

 ```{figure} /product/asset-tracker/media/rack_door_sensor_placement.png
 :alt: A Rack with a door sensor